Ask-Sage/AskSage-Open-Source-Community/README.md

 *Note: Only the AskSage API is available to paid subscribers.* 💵😭

-This is not an official repository of AskSage, but rather a community-driven effort to provide additional resources and examples for users of AskSage 🚀.
+This is a community-driven effort to provide additional resources and examples for users of AskSage 🚀.

 Visit the official AskSage website [here](https://www.asksage.ai/).